Our shore-based courses are run out of our purpose-built classroom in Brixham, with individual computer screens, chart plotters and equipment.

 RYA Sea Survival (1 day) - £120

 This course is for anyone going to sea to gain an understanding of how to use the safety equipment on board and how to cope in an emergency.
-The majority of this course is theoretical, covering liferafts and the equipment they contain, survival techniques, lifejacket design, medical aspects of sea survival and search and rtescue techniques.
+The majority of this course is theoretical, covering liferafts and the equipment they contain, survival techniques, lifejacket design, medical aspects of sea survival and search and rescue techniques.
 This is followed by a 2 hour practical session in a swimming pool to simulate conditions when abandoning from a vessel to a life raft.
-You will be asked to sign a disclaimer on arrival confirming you are physically able to cope with the mild exercise envolved.
+You will be asked to sign a disclaimer on arrival confirming you are physically able to cope with the mild exercise involved.

 RYA VHF Short Range Certificate (SRC) (1 day) - £120

 As the main communications channel between vessels and to land stations, a VHF radio is a key piece of safety equipment, making an understanding of radio operational procedures and etiquette crucial.
 This covers basic radio operation, correct procedure and etiquette for channel use, emergency, distress and medical assistance broadcasts, and looks at various systems including Digital Selective Calling (DSC), Global Maritime Distress and Safety System (GMDSS), Emergency Position Indication Radio Beacons (EPIRB) and Search And Rescue Transponders (SART).
-The course envolves plenty of practice with our working marine radios to familiarise yourself with the various procedures and equipment.
+The course involves plenty of practice with our working marine radios to familiarise yourself with the various procedures and equipment.

 This course is followed by an exam which involves a written paper and practical.
 A £60 licence and exam fee is payable to the RYA on top of the course price.
 Completion of this exam awards the Lifetime VHF SRC, the minimum qualification required to control the operation of VHF and VHF Digital Selective Calling (DSC) equipment on any British flagged vessel voluntarily fitted with a radio.
 This includes both fixed and hand held equipment using International channels.